What is the history? How did kizomba conquer the world? What are the similarities and the differences between these dances?

 During the first years, there were not many teachers who travelled to teach and the only option for many people was to spend most of the year learning from watching Youtube videos and similar.
 There were not many festivals to learn in, there were hardly any online courses and very few parties to practice.
 So, the right way of stepping, the way of hearing the music, the feeling, and the cultural aspects were not as easy to imitate or absorb when people first started dancing in Europe.

 There were probably more forces in play that created this change in the way people were dancing, this Europeanised version of the dance, but I think these are some of the most important ones.

 Very early on when Kizomba was conquering Europe, there was not much debate going on.
 People were happy to teach and learn, go to parties and go to festivals even if it didn't look exactly like people danced in Luanda or Lisbon.
 People didn't really care that much.
 But pretty soon things started to change.

-Maybe already in 2012, we started hearing about "French Style".
-A way of dancing that originated in France.
+Probably already in 2012 we started hearing about "French Style"—a way of dancing that originated in France.
 Besides dancing in just a slightly different way, for the reasons mentioned above, there were a lot of dancers starting to incorporate new moves in the dance.
 Influences from hip hop, tango, semba show, and other dances were added and gave the dance an even more different flavor than it already had in Europe.
-People started dancing to different music, more electronic music like ghetto zouk, pop- or RnB-remixes, etc. This led to even more different dancing.
+People started dancing to different music, more electronic music like ghetto zouk, pop- or RnB-remixes, etc. And dancing to different music led to even more different dancing.